wikipedia2vec/wikipedia2vec/README.md

 - *--category/--no-category*: Whether to include Wikipedia categories in the dictionary (default:False)
 - *--link-graph/--no-link-graph*: Whether to learn from the Wikipedia link graph (default: True)
 - *--entities-per-page*: For processing each page, the specified number of randomly chosen entities are used to predict their neighboring entities in the link graph (default: 5)
-- *--link-mentions*: Whether to detect entity mentions and convert them into links (default: True)
+- *--link-mentions*: Whether to convert entity names into links (default: True)
-- *--min-link-prob*: A mention surface is ignored if the probability of the surface appearing as an anchor link is less than this value (default: 0.1)
+- *--min-link-prob*: An entity name is ignored if the probability of the name appearing as a link is less than this value (default: 0.1)
-- *--min-prior-prob*: An entity is not registered as a candidate of a mention surface if the probability of the mention surface referring to the entity is less than this value (default: 0.1)
+- *--min-prior-prob*: An entity is not registered as a referent of an entity name if the probability of the entity name referring to the entity is less than this value (default: 0.1)
-- *--max-mention-len*: The maximum number of characters in a mention surface (default: 20)
+- *--max-mention-len*: The maximum number of characters in an entity name (default: 20)
 - *--init-alpha*: The initial learning rate (default: 0.025)
 - *--min-alpha*: The minimum learning rate (default: 0.0001)
 - *--sample*: The parameter that controls the downsampling of frequent words (default: 1e-4)